 Can I Get a Compensation for a Flight Delay?

 Yes.
-To be eligible to a delayed flight compensation, your flight must have been delayed by at least 3 hours at arrival (unlike refunds, for which your flight needs to be delayed by 5 hours at departure).
+To be eligible to a delayed flight compensation, your flight must have been delayed by at least 3 hours at arrival (unlike refunds, for which the arrival time doesn't matter and your flight needs to be delayed by 5 hours at departure).
 If you reach your final destination at least 3 hours late, you may get compensated by the airline.